ggn/voice-powered-analytics/README-Alexa.md

 ![](./media/images/Alexa_ggnlab_SavenBuild.png)

-  17. If your interaction model builds successfully (You'll see a successful build message added to the dialog), click on **Configuration button** to move on to Configuration.
-In our next step of this guide (Configure Alexa Backend), we will be linking a Lambda function in the AWS developer console.
+  17. If your interaction model builds successfully (You'll see a successful build message added to the dialog).

- **Troubleshooting** If you get an error from your interaction model, check through this list:
-   - Did you copy & paste the provided code into the appropriate boxes?
-   - Did you accidentally add any characters to the Interaction Model or Sample Utterances?
 </details>

 ### Step 2: Configure Alexa Backend